graziergeek/k8s-statefulset/README.md

 1. The key is downloaded to your computer.

 1. Store the key file in a safe and accessible place.  **Do not check it in to source control**.
-    1. In the create cluster examples, we store the key file under `${HOME}/.k8sconfig/<name>.json`.
-The host volume file name doesn't matter as long as the environment file name is specified as `account.json`.

 To create and download a gcloud private key file if you DO already have a service account: